-Damp and Mould Resources
+You can use the Damp and Mould Checklist toolkit, designed to assist health and social care professionals who visit residential properties for LTV patients in the Pan Thames region.
+The toolkit offers guidance, resources, and template letters for local authorities and landlords.

-London's public health system partners have developed a Damp and Mould Checklist toolkit to assist health and social care professionals who visit residential properties.
-The toolkit offers guidance, resources, and template letters for local authorities and landlords, benefiting vulnerable households.
-While tailored for London, the resources and Government guidance are applicable to patients throughout England.
-The toolkit, Government guidance for England, and resources for patients and families from across the UK can be accessed here.
+Other resources and Government guidance listed on this webpage are applicable to patients throughout England, including the original, pan-disability OHID Damp and Mould checklist, which our LTV checklist was adapted from.